direct-adv-interfaces/mocha-headless-chrome/README.md

 # mocha-headless-chrome

-This is the tool which runs client-side [mocha](https://github.com/mochajs/mocha) tests in the command line through [headless Chrome](https://github.com/GoogleChrome/puppeteer).
+This is the tool which runs client-side [mocha](https://github.com/mochajs/mocha) tests in the command line through headless Chrome ([puppeteer](https://github.com/GoogleChrome/puppeteer) is used).

 *Note: Still under dev.
 Nothing is really configurable right now.*